habib24457/awesome-crypto-typescript/README.md

 ## About this Project

-=>This is a react and typescript project which is created to show the crypto currency updates from a public API.
+=>Created a React app with typescript to show crypto updates and currency conversion from the following API.

 => The API : https://api.coincap.io/v2/exchanges

+=> Used NASA public API to show daily astronomical image, also used typescript.

 ## Tech-stack

 => Typescript, React JS
-=> React router